 Not everyone’s going to like Törnqvist, as it feels like they’re trying a bit too hard with their pristine white minimalist interior and their employees all dressed in a black “uniform”.
 Yet if you’re a person who’s serious about coffee, this is the place to come.
 With only three drinks available, you can opt to have a flat white, a hand brew, and a shot.
 They only serve filtered coffee (no espresso whatsoever), absolutely no sugar, and will not cater to special requests.

 Location: Neuer Pferdemarkt 12, 20359

 8) EAT: Gaststätte Fisch Imbiss

 Gaststätte Fisch Imbiss might be a tiny and casual Imbiss, but it’s where many locals come to get fresh seafood in the Hamburg Schanzenviertel.
-A very popular lunch option, a line long lineup forms daily where people wait to see the fish cooling on ice, then thrown on a grill, and cooked in front of them.
+A very popular lunch option, a line long lineup forms daily where people wait to see the fish cooling on ice, then thrown on a grill and cooked in front of them.
 Most dishes come with fried potatoes and a small salad.
 Seating is limited (especially in winter), so it may be a good idea to take your meal to go.
-In warmer weather, if you’re lucky, you may able to score a seat outside on one of their few tables.
+In warmer weather, if you’re lucky, you may be able to score a seat outside on one of their few tables.

 Location: Schulterblatt 60, 20357

 If there’s a place to be treasured in Hamburg, look no further than Bruno’s Käseladen.
 Closing in on 70 years, Bruno still happily works in the shop serving new and loyal customers.
 He’s one of the only retailers in the area who survived the wave of gentrification that took over the Schanzenviertel in recent years.
 Come here to not only buy cheese but to sit in the restaurant for a hearty meal.
 Classics are the goat cheese salad, Flammkuchen, and tarte flambé.
 Expect reasonable prices and friendly service.